 A trip to the Adelaide Hills is not complete without a spot of fruit picking, a nice lunch with local wines and a stroll around the local shops.

-When I was a little girl my parents would take me fruit picking every year: we’d drive to the hills or down the coast and pick apples, cherries, peaches, apricots and strawberries.
+When I was a little girl my parents would take me fruit picking in the Adelaide Hills.
 For a greedy kid there's nothing more fun than being told you can pick and eat as much fruit as you can manage.
 Strawberries were my favourite – I stuffed my face with warm-from-the-sun strawberries until the juices ran freely down my chin and my hands and clothes were stained crimson.